 On January 1st of 2018, through the haze of a hangover, I said aloud to a coworker, “I think I want to run my first marathon in the year of 2018.”
-At the time, I wasn’t sure if I would actually achieve this goal or not.
-I also had no idea how much I would learn in the process of training for it.
+At the time, I wasn’t sure if I would actually achieve this goal or not, nor did I realize how much I would learn in the process of training for it.
 Training for my first marathon taught me about a whole lot more than just running.
 Running has a way of teaching me things I didn’t know I already knew (if that makes sense).
-In this post, I will summarize three of the most important lessons that my first marathon taught me and how they can relate to so much more than just running.
+In this post, I will summarize my top three takeaways from running my first marathon, and how they relate to so much more than just running.

 Listening to your body is an important practice regardless of whether you run or not.
 Often, when we aren’t feeling right, it’s our body telling us to make some type of change.
 Every time I test out some type of new diet I pay attention to the way my body reacts to it.
 Also, listening to my body helps me stay aware of my hormones and mental health.

 3. Let go of self doubt.

 When I first said that I wanted to run a marathon, I remember thinking, “yeah, but I’m not actually going to do it”.
 At that time, the furthest I had ever run in my life was 9 miles.

 By the October of my “goal year” 9 miles was still the longest I’d ever run.
 Then in November, I ran a half marathon for the first time.
 Once I finished that race and felt minimally sore, I took the plunge and signed up to run a marathon in December of 2018 (hey, it’s the last month of the year but it still counts).
 Four days after my half marathon I ran 16 miles for the first time.
 Ten days after that, I ran 18.
 Three weeks later, I ran 26.2.